 Address & telephone number: Centrum Rekreacji i Sportu Kolorowa Sp. with Oo ul.
 Parkowa 10, 58-540 Karpacz +75 76 19 098

-Wang Temple (Vang stave church): Originally a wooden church was erected in the Norwegian town of Vangsmjøsen on Vangsmjøsen, where its name comes from, in the 19th century.
-The church was moved to Berlin as it was supposed to be erected on Paweł Island, but at the request of the Countess Fryderyk of Bukowiec, the king instead erected it in the Giant Mountains of Karpacz.
+Wang Temple (Vang stave church): Originally, this wooden church was erected in the Norwegian town of Vangsmjøsen, where its name comes from, in the 19th century.
+King Frederick William IV of Prussia purchased the church at the request of the Countess of Bukowiec (his Norwegian wife), and erected it on the Giant Mountains of Karpacz.
 The church was dedicated on July 28, 1844.

 Opening hours: from 15.04 to 31.10.
 9am – 6pm, from 1.11 to 14.04 hrs.
 9.00 – 17.00.On Sundays and public holidays, the tour starts at 11.30.